vinkla/translator/README.md

 $article->translate('de', false)->title;
 ```

-Fetch a resource and eager load the translations.
+Fetch resources and eager load the translations.

 ```php
 $articles = Article::with('translations')->get();
 ```

-Fetch a resource and eager load the translations for a single locale.
+Fetch resources and eager load the translations for a single locale.

 ```php
 $articles = Article::withTranslations('en')->get();